xsolla/subscriptions-ios-sdk/README.md

-The Subscriptions library is used to integrate applications based on Android with [Subscriptions](https://developers.xsolla.com/doc/subscriptions/).
+The Subscriptions library is used to integrate applications based on IOS with [Subscriptions](https://developers.xsolla.com/doc/subscriptions/).
 You should use [Xsolla Login](https://developers.xsolla.com/doc/login/) for user authorization.

 Main features: